 If awarded, the academic year FLAS fellowship includes a \$15,000 stipend and tuition and partial fee authorizations for 12 credits for two consecutive semesters.
 In exchange for receiving FLAS, students agree to take at least 3 credit hours of an East Asian language and 3 credit hours of East Asian area studies coursework each semester in addition to the regular courses he or she takes at OSU.
-Summer FLAS fellowships provide students with a \$2,500 stipend and tuition and partial fee authorizations for OSU, other CIC member institutions, and summer language institutes abroad.
+Summer FLAS fellowships provide students with a \$2,500 stipend and tuition and partial fee authorizations for OSU or other domestic or international intensive language programs..

-FLAS applications are available online at http://easc.osu.edu/fellowships/graduate/flas and are generally due on February 1 (check application for specific deadlines and details).Please note that a separate application is required for consideration for a FLAS Fellowship.
+FLAS applications are available online at http://easc.osu.edu/fellowships/graduate/flas and are generally due on February 1 (check application for specific deadlines and details).
+Please note that a separate application is required for consideration for a FLAS Fellowship.